 Order management is the process that supervises all customer orders throughout the order lifecycle right from when they are placed to when they are fulfilled.

-Supply chain management is the process of administering the complete product workflow, which begins from the origin of products and ends at the product’s consumption.
+Supply chain management is the process of administering the complete product workflow, which begins at the origin of products and ends at the product's consumption.